aoloe/scribus-plugin-tableofcontents/README.md

 ### Remarks  on Cezary's implementation

-Cezary already implemented a styles
+Cezary already implemented a styles based table of contents:

 ![Screenshot of Cezary's Table of Contents' options](resources/images/toc-ece.png)

+Some comments on his UI:

 - It would be nice to see all levels at once.
 - There is no need to see/set the level's names (it's just a sequence).